brittanyhailee/my-swift-app/README.md

 and can automatically notify others in the family that they are home.

 ## Notes
-The challenge I experienced comes mainly from being new to the programming language.
+The challenge I experienced comes mainly from being new to the programming language and changing the name of the app, as it wasn't intuitive.

 ## License